 In Bookwhen, you can fully customise your booking forms by adding different types of fields to collect information in whatever format you need it.
 Unless you think upfront about what you might need to know about your bookers further down the line, you'll always be on the back foot.

-I'm sure you've already got the basics covered, like asking your bookers to agree to your terms and conditions, confirming dietary restrictions or signing off a waiver.
-But, if in the future you ever want to send your bookers emails not related to their booking, like offers or information about upcoming events, you'll also need to make sure you're collecting consent for this.
+Once you've covered the basics, like asking your bookers to agree to your terms and conditions, confirming dietary restrictions or signing off a waiver, if in the future you ever want to send your bookers emails not related to their booking, like offers or information about upcoming events, you'll also need to make sure you're collecting consent for this.

 Perhaps you'd like to reward your bookers on their birthday with a voucher?
 To do this, you'll need to collect their date of birth.